-In this article we will cover hospital grease trap maintenance.
-Technology has produced many gadgets, equipment, and practices that efficiently help man in every endeavor he does.
+Have you ever had a sleepless night?
+Tossing and turning and thinking about hospital grease trap maintenance?
+Technology has produced so many gadgets, equipment, and practices that efficiently help man in every endeavor he does.
 As years go by, more and more of these innovations are gaining the “no maintenance” feature that every consumer would love to have.
 If the item doesn’t need maintenance at all, then it will save money.
 It would be great when you sit and do your budget because you won’t have to think of maintenance bills anymore.
 “No maintenance” or “Maintenance-free” is something that you usually see attached to engines or car batteries but not all the time.
-If it’s rid of any kind of maintenance, then it would eventually fail.
-Technology is still man-made and technology tends to fail from time to time.
+If it’s free of any kind of maintenance, then it will eventually fail.
+Technology is still man-made and tends to fail from time to time.

-In the hospital, maintaining a good state of health is a must.
+In the hospital, maintaining a pristine state of health is a must.
 All staff that work in the hospital setting need to have immunizations to protect themselves from possible infections.
-They should also maintain that cleanliness and as much as possible, stop the chain of contamination.
+They maintain cleanliness and as much as possible to stop the chain of contamination.
 But even with these efforts, the hospital is still seen as a cause for one of the most alarming environmental problems in the US today—FOG (fats, oils, grease) overflow.
 The hospital discards huge amounts of grease and solid materials through the drains.
-Poor maintenance is also one factor as to why hospitals are now categorized to be major FOG contributors.
+Poor maintenance is also a factor as to why hospitals are now regarded as major FOG contributors.

 The government has already created the grease ordinance or the pretreatment ordinance.
 This mandates all hospitals to install grease traps within their premises.
 The traps should have permits issued by the Department of City Sewer.
 Maintenance and inspection should also be done on a regular basis.
 Pump outs for small, indoor grease traps should be done monthly.
 Pump outs for large outdoor grease traps should be done quarterly.
 But hospital administrations know better than allowing the risk of paying large fines and facing environmental lawsuits.
 So they have their grease traps pumped out every week.
 Weekly pump outs are very costly and if the hospital is having budget constraints already, a bigger grease trap would be better.